 The costs associated with complying with the Agency Workers Regulations go beyond simply paying agency workers the same rate as directly employed staff.
 Employers must also account for the increased administrative burden of tracking worker eligibility for auto enrolment and managing benefits like holiday pay, overtime, and taxable benefits.

-For many businesses, these additional costs may be passed on by agencies in the form of higher fees, especially when agencies themselves bear some of the liability for ensuring workers are treated fairly.
-Employers must be prepared to handle these costs effectively while ensuring they remain compliant with both employment law and tax obligations.
+For many businesses, these additional costs may be passed on by agencies in the form of higher fees, especially when agencies bear some of the liability for ensuring workers are treated fairly.
+Employers must be prepared to handle these costs effectively while ensuring compliance with both employment law and tax obligations.

-Another potential cost is related to the risk of claims being made by agency workers.
-If an agency worker believes they have been treated unfairly or have not been given the same terms and conditions as permanent staff, they may file a claim with an employment tribunal.
-These claims could result in financial penalties or reputational damage to the business.
-Staying compliant with the regulations—especially when it comes to auto enrolment and filling P11D forms—is the best way to mitigate these risks.
+Another potential cost is the risk of claims being made by agency workers.
+If an agency worker believes they have been treated unfairly or not given the same terms as permanent staff, they may file a claim with an employment tribunal.
+These claims can lead to financial penalties or reputational damage for the business.
+To mitigate these risks, it is crucial to stay compliant with regulations, particularly auto enrolment and P11D filing.

 Managing compliance with Horsfield & Smith

 At Horsfield & Smith, we specialise in helping businesses manage the complexities of employment law, tax compliance, and benefits reporting.
-With over a century of experience in Bury, we understand the challenges businesses face when dealing with agency workers and the intricate details of complying with the Agency Workers Regulations.
+With over a century of experience in Bury, we understand the challenges businesses face when dealing with agency workers and the intricacies of complying with the Agency Workers Regulations.

 Our expert team can help you ensure that your business remains compliant with both auto enrolment obligations and the requirements for filling P11D forms.
 We’ll take care of the administrative burden, allowing you to focus on running your business and ensuring that your workers are treated fairly and in line with the law.

-Whether you need assistance in setting up a workplace pension scheme, managing taxable benefits, or simply staying on top of changes in employment law, Horsfield & Smith is here to help.
+Whether you need assistance in setting up a workplace pension scheme, managing taxable benefits or staying on top of changes in employment law, Horsfield & Smith is here to help.

 How Horsfield & Smith can help you

-Navigating the complexities of the Agency Workers Regulations and ensuring compliance with auto enrolment and filling P11D forms can be overwhelming.
-However, at Horsfield & Smith, we have the expertise to make the process straightforward and manageable.
+Navigating the complexities of the Agency Workers Regulations, auto enrolment and P11D forms can be overwhelming.
+However, at Horsfield & Smith, we have the expertise to make the process simple and manageable.

-Our team can assist with everything from setting up and managing workplace pension schemes to completing and submitting P11D forms for your employees and agency workers.
-We will ensure that your business is fully compliant with employment law and tax obligations, giving you peace of mind.
+Our team can assist with everything.
+This includes setting up and managing workplace pension schemes, as well as completing and submitting P11D forms for both your employees and agency workers.
+We will ensure your business is fully compliant with employment law and tax obligations, giving you peace of mind.

 For more information or to discuss how we can support your business, get in touch with Horsfield & Smith today.
 You can email us at theteam@horsfield-smith.co.uk or call us on 0161 761 5231.